 Get them now!

-This will allow you fill from the back.
+This will allow you fill the concrete mix from the back.
 The chin is still in place as well as much of the top of head.

 These Super Real look skulls use my favourite concrete mix; Rapidset Cementall.
 There may be other mixes than can substitute but the regular mixes will not be strong or fine enough.
 If you are not sure about mixes see here for some help.
 Read specs for setting time and recommended thicknesses.
 You do not want a mix with aggregate in it.

 The other ‘Key’ ingredient is this unique procedure is some simple sand/soil mix.
 It can pretty well be any fine organic material.
-This is my own design and makes all the difference of details.
+This is my own design and makes all the difference to get such details.
 Why cast something if it looks like plastic?

 Mix some of the Rapidset Cementall mix to a pretty low slump (not runny) consistency.
-Give it a minute to slightly set up and make it able to be scooped up in little ‘squishable’ bits.
+Give it a minute to slightly set up and make it able to be scooped up in little ‘squishable’ bits rather than fluid to pour.
 Take small dollops of the mix and press into the back of the face.
-You are NOT trying to for perfection at all.
+You are NOT trying to for perfection at all, even air bubbles are ok.
 I try to get 3/16″ to 3/8″ thickness.

 Note: keep areas that are meant to be open like eyes and nose free from the concrete.
 If you can’t fit fingers a wet brush works well to push too.